 Pancreatic cancer patients who participate in clinical research have better outcomes.
 Every treatment available today was approved through a clinical trial.
-The Pancreatic Cancer Action Network (PanCAN) strongly recommends clinical trials at diagnosis and during every treatment decision.
+The PanCAN strongly recommends clinical trials at diagnosis and during every treatment decision.

-Even so, PanCAN’s Patient Central hears many questions and concerns from patients and caregivers about clinical trial safety.
+Even so, PanCAN’s PanCAN Patient Services hears many questions and concerns from patients and caregivers about clinical trial safety.
 Rest assured, patient safety is a top priority in all clinical trials, and patients have rights that protect them.

 Below is a list of five top reasons that clinical trial participation is safe.

-To take that personalization a step further, pancreatic cancer patients can undergo molecular profiling and germline (genetic) testing through their treating institution or PanCAN’s Know Your Tumor® precision medicine service, to determine the biological characteristics of their tumors and their genetic makeup.
-A list of treatment options, including applicable clinical trials, will be provided to help patients enhance the conversation they have with their healthcare teams.
+To take that personalization a step further, pancreatic cancer patients can undergo biomarker testing and genetic testing through their treating institution or PanCAN’s Know Your Tumor® precision medicine service, to determine the biological characteristics of their tumors and their genetic makeup.

 - Patients are carefully monitored.
 Throughout clinical trials, patients are carefully watched and encouraged to share any new or worsening side effects that they experience.
 The investigators must gather this information as part of their eventual application for drug approval and – even more importantly – the healthcare team can alleviate side effects or adjust the treatment to make the patient the most comfortable and safe.